top of page

 What is a cross-border supply of work?

-A cross-border supply of work occurs when a foreign company not only supplies products (e.g. machines or software) to Germany, but also sends its own employees for assembly, maintenance or training.
+A cross-border supply of work occurs when a foreign company not only delivers products (e.g. machines or software) to Germany, but also sends its own employees for assembly, maintenance or training.

-What are the requirements for a Schengen visa for work deliveries?
+What are the requirements for a Schengen visa for work supplies?

-How does the notification procedure work at the Federal Employment Agency?
+How does the notification procedure at the Federal Employment Agency work?

-Before the work begins, the assignment must be reported to the Federal Employment Agency using the official form "Notification of Assembly/Disassembly of Mechanical Systems/IT Programs."
-Failure to report the assignment will not be considered employment without a permit, which could result in illegal activity.
+Before the start of work, the assignment must be reported to the Federal Employment Agency using the official form "Notification of Assembly/Disassembly of Mechanical Equipment/IT Software."
+Failure to report the assignment will not constitute employment without a permit, which could result in illegal activity.

 6. Conclusion